 Weather in St. John’s

 St. John’s often has nice but somewhat cool weather.
 In the summer, average daytime temps range from 16-25 degrees Celsius.
-It can rain often, and is almost always a bit windy!
-I’ve personally never experienced rain that has impeded an elopement, but it’s always smart to plan for rain, wind, and chilly weather when traveling to Newfoundland and Labrador.
+It rains often, and is almost always a bit windy!
+I’ve personally never experienced rain that has impeded an elopement, but it’s always smart to plan for rain, wind, and chilly weather when traveling to Newfoundland and Labrador no matter the season.

 3. Best places to Elope in St. John’s, NL